Michaelgwei86/kubernetes/Kubernetes/README.md

 workloads receive the necessary resources and performance, while also allowing for efficient resource utilization.

-## QUALITY OF SERVICE IN KUBERNETES:

-Kubernetes offers three levels of Quality of Service:

-+ 1. **BestEffort:**
-   - Pods with BestEffort QoS are not guaranteed any specific amount of resources.
-   - They are scheduled onto nodes based on availability, and they can use whatever resources are available at that time.
-   - These pods are the first to be evicted if resources become scarce.

-+ 2. **Burstable:**
-   - Pods with Burstable QoS are guaranteed a minimum amount of CPU and memory.
-   - These pods can burst beyond their guaranteed minimum if the resources are available.
-   - If other pods on the node need resources, Burstable QoS pods might be limited in their burst capacity.

-+ 3. **Guaranteed:**
-   - Pods with Guaranteed QoS are guaranteed a specific amount of CPU and memory.
-   - These pods are not allowed to exceed the resources they have been allocated.
-   - Kubernetes tries to ensure that nodes have enough available resources to meet the guaranteed requirements.

-Kubernetes determines the QoS level of pods based on the resource requests and limits specified in the pod's configuration:

-- **Resource Requests:** The minimum amount of resources a pod requires to run.
-    These requests are used by the scheduler to make placement decisions.
-- **Resource Limits:** The maximum amount of resources a pod is allowed to use.
-    Exceeding these limits could lead to throttling or pod termination.

-Kubernetes uses the relationship between requests and limits to categorize pods into different QoS classes.
-The actual QoS class assigned to a pod depends on how its requests and limits are set:

-- **BestEffort:** Pods with no resource requests or limits.
-- **Burstable:** Pods with resource requests, but without memory limits or with memory limits lower than their requests.
-- **Guaranteed:** Pods with both CPU and memory limits set to be higher than or equal to their resource requests.

-Setting appropriate resource requests and limits for pods is crucial for efficient resource allocation and QoS management within a Kubernetes cluster.
-Properly configured QoS levels help ensure that critical workloads are prioritized and that the cluster operates smoothly without resource contention issues.

 ## PODS:
 - The aim is to deploy applications as containers running on a set of machines.
 - Containers do not run directly on the node but on Pods.